 The NYSE American listing standards require that the boards of listed companies have a majority of independent directors and, with limited exceptions, that audit and compensation committee members must all be independent as affirmatively determined by the Board.
-At its March 2018 meeting, after reviewing the NYSE American standards of independence, the Board affirmatively determined that the following six director nominees were independent: Mr. Williams, Mr. Diament, Mr. Jagodinski, Ms. Jamieson, Dr. Madia, and Mr. Subin.
+At its March 2019 meeting, after reviewing the NYSE American standards of independence, the Board affirmatively determined that the following six director nominees were independent: Mr. Williams, Mr. Diament, Mr. Jagodinski, Ms. Jamieson, Dr. Madia, and Mr. Subin.
 The basis for these determinations was that each of Messrs.
-Williams, Diament, and Jagodinski, and Ms. Jamieson and Dr. Madia, had no relationships with the Company other than being a director and/or stockholder of the Company.
+Williams, Diament, and Jagodinski, and Ms. Jamieson had no relationships with the Company other than being a director and/or stockholder of the Company.
 In evaluating the independence of Mr. Subin, the Board also considered Broadbill Investment Partners, LLC's and MilFam LLC's position as noteholders of the Company.
 Mr. Subin co-founded and currently serves as chairman of the board of Broadbill Investment Partners, LLC and, on January 12, 2018, Mr. Subin succeeded to the position of president and manager of MilFam LLC, which serves as manager, general partner, or investment advisor to a number of entities formerly managed or advised by the late Lloyd Miller.
 The Board determined that these holdings did not compromise Mr. Subin's independence.
-The Investor-Designated Directors are not considered to be independent.
+In evaluating the independence of Dr. Madia, the Board also considered Dr. Madia's position on the advisory board of X-energy, LLC ("X-energy"), an entity with which the Company has a commercial relationship, and the equity position Dr, Madia's will receive in X-energy.
+The Board determined that these holdings did not compromise Dr. Madia's independence.
+For a description of our commercial relationship with X-energy, please see the section of this proxy statement titled "Code of Business Conduct."
+The Investor-Designated Director is not considered to be independent.
 All of the members of the Company's Audit and Finance and CN&G committees are independent.